vesper-framework/vesper/README.md

-# GraphStack
+# Vesper

-> Work in progress and some links are broken!

-GraphStack is a NodeJS framework that helps you to create scalable, maintainable, extensible, declarative and fast [GraphQL](https://graphql.org/)-based server applications.
+Vesper is a NodeJS framework that helps you to create scalable, maintainable, extensible, declarative and fast [GraphQL](https://graphql.org/)-based server applications.
 It perfectly fits any architecture and scale you choose - from monoliths to microservices, from small to enterprise apps.

-Using GraphStack your app's core components are:
+Using Vesper your app's core components are:

 * Controllers (root queries)
 * Args (e.g. GraphQL resolver args or user input)